-Buying your bird-loving dad a gift related to his niche passion is a super-thoughtful idea.
+Buying your bird-loving dad a gift related to his niche passion is a super-thoughtful idea, especially since bird-watching remains a pandemic-appropriate activity (at least six feet apart).
 But, as we’ve learned from searching for gifts for the foodie dad, outdoorsy dad, and golf dad, actually finding the right thing for someone with a very specific hobby can be a tall order.
-We spoke to eight bird-watching experts about things that they’d love to receive to enhance their favorite pastime, and put together this list of 20 gift ideas (which also includes some of our own).
+So we asked 11 bird-watching experts — including bird-watching leaders and people who work in birding nonprofits — about the best gifts for bird lovers that you can give to dad (or any other avian enthusiasts in your life).

 Binoculars are a bird-watching must, and “every serious birder should have a good second pair, to take a friend birding or to quickly replace a lost or damaged main pair,” according to David Barrett, creator and manager of Manhattan Bird Alert.
-He recommends this pair from Wingspan Optics for its low price point and excellent optical quality (at 10x42, these have 10x magnification and 42-millimeter-diameter front lenses).
-They’d also make great starter binoculars for a dad new to birding.
+While he recommends a currently out-of-stock pair from Wingspan Optics for their excellent 10x42 optical quality (at 10x42, they have 10x magnification and 42-millimeter-diameter front lenses), this pair from Nikon have the same magnification and dimensions.

-Robert DeCandido — also known as Birding Bob, the leader of inexpensive bird-watching walking tours in Central Park — likes these waterproof Sightron binoculars because he can “wear them all day” without feeling any strain on his neck (they conveniently come with a carrying case, neck strap, and lens cover).
+Robert DeCandido — also known as Birding Bob, the leader of inexpensive bird-watching walking tours in Central Park — likes these waterproof Sightron binoculars because he can “wear them all day” without feeling any strain on his neck.
+They conveniently come with a carrying case, neck strap, and lens cover, too.

 “This inexpensive mount lets you turn your phone and scope or binoculars into a zoom camera,” says Barrett.
 So-called “digi-scoping” or “digi-binning” is the easy way to take high-quality photos or videos of birds without having to buy a camera and long lens, he explains.

 If your dad already has a good pair of binoculars (or two), Farnsworth suggests buying him a spotting scope, which is basically a tiny telescope that offers much greater magnification.
-We like this easy-to-carry spotting scope (which comes in different styles), but he says there are “many amazing models out there for all price ranges.”
+We like this easy-to-carry spotting scope from best-rated telescope brand Celestron, which comes in different styles.

 “Birding can be device-intensive, and require frequent use of apps for bird alerts, identification, playback, list-keeping, and communication,” according to Barrett.
 He recommends buying your dad a portable charger like this to ensure he never runs out of power out in the field.